 - Secret Honor.
 Here's a case in which a one-man play was turned into a one-man movie.
 Yet Secret Honor, imagining Richard Nixon tape-recording his bitter memories in the late '70s, is noteworthy for its high-profile director (Robert Altman) and its esteemed star (Philip Baker Hall).
 When the film came out in 1984, the 53-year-old Hall was still an unknown.

 - Monsieur Lazhar.
 This 2011 French Canadian classroom drama nabbed an Oscar nomination for Best Foreign Language Film.
 It was based on a one-character play called Bashir Lazhar, written in 2002 by 27-year-old Évelyne de la Chenelière.
 She had only a small role in the movie.

 - Swimming to Cambodia.
 Filmed monologues probably shouldn't be on this list, since they're really documentaries, not adaptations.
 But it would be wrong to ignore the subgenre entirely.
-From Eric Bogosian's Sex, Drugs, Rock & Roll to Julia Sweeney's God Said Ha! to Al Gore's An Inconvenient Truth, many one-person shows have been recorded for posterity.
-But Jonathan Demme's 1987 film of Spalding Grey's monologue stands out for its cinematic approach.
+From James Whitmore's Give 'em Hell, Harry! to Julia Sweeney's God Said Ha! to Al Gore's An Inconvenient Truth, many one-person shows have been recorded for posterity.
+But Jonathan Demme's 1987 film of Spalding Grey's monologue stands out for its unique cinematic approach.

 - Sling Blade.
 Billy Bob Thornton invented Sling Blade's protagonist, retarded killer Karl Childers, as a character in a one-man play.
 He then exported Karl's monologue into a 1994 short film called Some Folks Call It a Sling Blade (costarring a nearly mute Molly Ringwald), and after that he was able to expand the Childers saga into an Oscar-winning, Ringwald-less feature.